jq-gs/KSP-Flight-Code/README.md

-print "Experimental Flight Code for KSP"
+Just some experimental flight code for KSP